Understanding Life Insurance Medical Exams in Canada

 Some insurers will also look at your debts and credit score before offering a life insurance policy to assess how well you manage your finances.
 Depending on the province you’re in, a poor credit score could impact the cost of your premiums.

-How can you get life insurance without a medical exam?
+How to get life insurance without a medical exam?

 Some insurance companies do not require a medical exam, but do require that you meet certain criteria.
 You’ll still have to fill out a questionnaire about your health and lifestyle.
 Most policies that don’t require exams are limited to $2 million, and will usually be offered only to relatively young and healthy people.